 To successfully access all elements of the curriculum we recognise that developing pupils’ confidence in communication through language and oracy is essential not just in school, but also to prepare them for life beyond school.
 Pupils have opportunities to discuss, challenge and build on other points of view, enhancing their vocabulary and language use.
 Numeracy skills are threaded through a range of subjects via clear curriculum links.
 Pupils who arrive with below expected maths and reading skills receive timely and incisive intervention.
 We

 ensure pupils are literate and numerate, empowering them to thrive and access the next stage of their education, employment or training.

 Pupils will have high expectations for their behaviour and achievement

 Smithills School has an inclusive ethos centred on developing a culture of high aspirations and ambition for all pupils.
-Throughout our curriculum we embed our Smithills Standards and values, nurturing respect for others, integrity and a strong sense of moral purpose.
-Pupils have high expectations of themselves and understand how their positive choices and engagement within their curriculum impact on their learning.
+Throughout our curriculum we embed our Smithills values, nurturing respect for others, integrity and a strong sense of moral purpose.
+Pupils are well mannered and have high expectations of themselves, understanding how their positive choices and engagement within their curriculum impact on their learning.

 Pupils will enhance their cultural, moral, social, mental and physical development

 At Smithills School we place great importance on preparing pupils for life in modern day Britain.
-This is achieved through a rich, broad and balanced academic curriculum which runs alongside an innovative, pupil led SMSC curriculum.
+This is achieved through a balanced and diverse academic curriculum which runs alongside an innovative, pupil led SMSC curriculum.